 Repairing injured and diseased tissues is a complex, methodical process.
-While the body is proficient at tissue repair, sometimes the severity of certain diseases and injuries is beyond the body’s reconstruction capability.
+While the body is proficient at tissue repair, sometimes the severity of certain diseases and injuries is beyond the body’s healing capabilities.
 INBT researchers are innovating approaches to repair and regenerate tissues damaged by injury and disease with the use of stem cells, materials, and/or devices.

 Everyone has their own personal supply of stem cells already circulating in their body.
 The cells have the potential to divide and grow into any sort of tissue in the body.
 INBT researchers have harnessed the power of stem cells to repair and regenerate different tissues that have been damaged due to injury or disease.
 Engineers are also improving methods of growing specialized stem cells.